CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 We first extract feature maps as above.

-But instead of using gradient as weight, we first apply feature maps as masks M to perturb input X, and then the output is the weight.
+But instead of using gradient as weight, we first apply feature maps as masks M to perturb input $X$, and then the output is the weight.

 ![图片](/assets/blog1/image9.png)

-Here Rd is a matrix of random numbers, which has the same size as feature map
+Here $Rd$ is a matrix of random numbers, which has the same size as feature map

-The intuition is, if the feature map highlights the important region of the input image, then retaining this region by $$X\odot M_I$$ and masking another region out (or blur it with$$Rd\odot(1-M_i)$$ ) will yield a high output classification score.
+The intuition is, if the feature map highlights the important region of the input image, then retaining this region by $$X\odot M_I$$ and masking another region out (or blur it with $$Rd\odot(1-M_i)$$ ) will yield a high output classification score.

 #### 2.3 Perturbation-based method

 (1) Value Zeroing [8]

-Perturbation-based method aims to measure how much a token uses other context tokens to build its output representation $$\tilde{x}_i$$ at each encoder layer by perturbing input token.
+Perturbation-based method aims to measure how much a token uses other context tokens to build its output representation $$\tilde{x}_ i$$ at each encoder layer by perturbing input token.

-In Value Zeroing, to measure attribution of input token $$i$$ to output token $$j$$ , it zeros the input value vector of token $$i$$ when calculating the output of token$$j$$:
+In Value Zeroing, to measure attribution of input token $$i$$ to output token $$j$$ , it zeros the input value vector of token $$i$$ when calculating the output of token $$j$$ :

 ![图片](/assets/blog1/image10.png)